stathissideris/dali/doc/layout.md

   * default: `:--`
   * optional

 `:dali/connect` adds a line that will connect the closest anchors of two elements in the document.
-The anchors that can be connected are `:top`, `:bottom`, `:left` or `:right`, and the pair is selected automatically based on their distance.
+The anchors that can be connected are `:top`, `:bottom`, `:left` or `:right`, and the pair is selected automatically based on their distance (you can bypass this by defining an explicit `:from-anchor` and/or an explicit `:to-anchor`).
 The connector is a straight line by default, but you can instruct dali to create a corner connector that starts vertically and then moves horizontally (`:type :|-`) or the inverse (`:type :-|`).

 Here is an example of `:connect` in action: